Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/vin_cli.rst

     Help, help, "Displays a list of commands available to the *VIN™ CLI*."
     Exit, exit, "Quits the current session of the *VIN™ CLI*."
     Ping, ping, "Pings the connected node to check its status.
 The connected node responds with a 'Server pong!' message if successful."
-    GetPeers, getPeers, "Get the IP addresses and data ports for all nodes connected on this network.
+    GetPeers, getPeers, "Get the IP addresses and data ports for all peers connected to this peer (the one invoking ``getPeers``) on the network.
 Note: some of the nodes may be stale."
     Put, put <key> <value>, "Puts a user provided value (string) onto the network which corresponds to the user provided key (string).

     Example: ``put k1 v1``"